ratedRA/Java/Thread/readme.md

 ## Creating Thread

-1. By extending the Thread Class and using the insatnce of it.
+1. By extending the Thread Class and using the instance of it.
 We can also override the run method.

 	```
 	public static void main(String[] args) {